calvintwr/not/readme.md

 [![license](https://img.shields.io/npm/l/you-are-not.svg?style=flat-square)](https://www.npmjs.com/package/you-are-not)
 [![install size](https://badgen.net/packagephobia/install/you-are-not?style=flat-square)](https://packagephobia.now.sh/result?p=you-are-not)

->Are you what I am looking for?
-A minimal, fast, intuitive, and customisable type-checking helper -- *Not*.
+>Are you what I am looking for? *Not* is a minimal, fast, intuitive, and customisable type-checking helper.

 This module has no dependencies.

 ## Installation

 ```
-npm i you-are-not
+npm i you-are-not --save
 ```

 ## Usage - This is meant to replace all your type checking libraries